guillermoguevara887/password-generator/README.md

 # password-generator

 Overview —
-I'm this is a simple password generator, it's a good practice of basic JavaScript concepts
+This a simple password generator, it's a good practice of basic JavaScript concepts
 Such as strings, using math libraries for generate random numbers or symbols.